 The “stock side” of an all-weather portfolio is dominated by low-cost total market index funds.
 If you are not totally convinced of this, I point you to the other must-read guide Smart Investing For Beginners or the free course Common Sense Investing.

 For the stocks side of your portfolio, you want broad diversification at the lowest possible cost.
 In theory, the amount of every business you would own would be proportional to its size—both U.S. stocks and non-U.S. stocks.

-This is almost trivially easy by owning one or two total market index funds and I’ll point you to some examples in Steps 10, 11, and 12.
+This is almost trivially easy by owning one or two total market index funds and I’ll point you to some examples in later steps.

 In practice, inefficiencies such as currency exchange rates, keep Americans from owning our full share of international stocks.